Easy Shrimp Tacos are a light, refreshing, vibrant dish for Taco Tuesday, Cinco de Mayo, or any day!

 Fill each tortilla with equal parts shrimp, cabbage & carrot slaw, sliced radishes, sliced green onion, and drizzle with crema.
 Serve immediately.

 What to serve with shrimp tacos

-For this recipe, I've included shredded red cabbage with lime, sliced radishes, and green onions.
+For this recipe, I've included taco toppings like shredded red cabbage with lime, sliced radishes, and green onions.